annachoi4/Choisters/README.md

 # pupDate
-a web application for dog owners to find nearby dog mates
+a web application for dog owners to find their dog's some nearby playmates

 ## url
 https://annachoi4.github.io/pupDate/